 In the process of creation of Network diagram, several books and reference material talks about various ways to calculate Early Start (ES) for activity node, like some suggest to start ES of the first activity with 0 and others suggest it to start with 1.
 This tends to create confusion among the students preparing for PMP® certification.

-For instance, in PMBOK® Guide Fifth Edition (p.
+For instance, in PMBOK® Guide Sixth Edition (p.
 177, Fig 6-18) the network diagram is drawn with 1 as ES for the first activity on the path and there are other reference books which have used 0 as ES for the first activity.

 In this blog, I intend to explain the methods, their similarities and differences.
 The method in which ES of first activity is taken as 0, referred as ‘Zero Method’ and where the ES of first activity is taken as 1, referred to as ‘One Method’.